Leo221211/Command-Line-Othello/README.md

 # Command-Line-Othello
 A command-line-based Othello game that supports player vs player / player vs AI.
+This is originally the course project for ESTR1002.

 ## Prerequisites